15,720 km so far.

 I enjoyed my first properly roasted Cuban beans here, and met a coffee grower from El Savador who was there to sell his beans.
 It helps that I enjoyed all of this in the company of my equally coffee-obsessed friend, Jesse.

 Hopping off the train in Helsingborg on the advice of fellow coffee nerd, and friend, Sverre, we rode through the cobbled streets until we found this cool little roaster in a beautiful old Swedish town.

 Definitely worth getting off the train for and I’m already contemplating making a little trip out there when I’m back in Malmö this fall.

 Karma, Kraków, Poland | Lumen, Budapest, Hungary | Feel Good Cafe, Phnom Penh, Cambodia | Da Matteo Roastery, Göteborg, Sweden | Cafetino, Ljubljana, Slovenia | Johan & Nyström, Stockholm, Sweden | RAW Coffee, Kuala Lumpur

-To read more about the coffee we have enjoyed on the road, follow this link to see all our blog posts relating to speciality coffee. ♥
+To read more about the coffee we have enjoyed, see all our blog posts relating to speciality coffee. ♥